gomorpheus/morpheus-docs/installation/app/troubleshooting/ubuntu.rst

 **Issue**

-    When attempting to install Moprheus using dpkg, the following error may be seen:
+    When attempting to install Morpheus using dpkg, the following error may be seen:

         ``root@app:~# dpkg -i /home/kgawronski/morpheus-appliance_5.5.3-1_amd64.deb
         dpkg: error: dpkg frontend lock was locked by another process with pid ####